 The icon indicates free access to the linked research on JSTOR.

 What’s the world’s whitest form of dance?
 You would be forgiven for answering “square dancing.”
 Designated as the official state folk dance of 31 states, square dancing is not exactly revered for its racial diversity—and pop culture portrayals lean heavily on a mythology of reeling white farmers, not people of color.
-But the dance style’s lily-white reputation hides something unexpected, writes Philip A. Jamison: A deep African-American history that’s rooted in a legacy of slavery.
+But the dance style’s lily-white reputation hides something unexpected, writes Philip A. Jamison: A deep African American history that’s rooted in a legacy of slavery.

-Slaves also started to adapt these popular dances themselves.
 “For close to a century they had provided music for whites at balls and at dancing schools,” Jamison writes; soon they were dancing and calling out dance figures to one another, perhaps as an alternative way to organize the dances in the absence of formal dance instruction.
-This call and response pattern resembled drum traditions of the cultures from which slaves were stolen.
+This call and response pattern resembled drum traditions of the cultures from which African people were stolen.

-Today, few people know about the pivotal role black people once played in helping develop American dance traditions—in part because white square dance callers eventually edged out black ones.
+Today, few people know about the pivotal role Black people once played in helping develop American dance traditions—in part because white square dance callers eventually edged out Black ones.
 Square dance calling is a dying art form.
 Popular or not, it’s worth remembering its roots among enslaved people whose lives literally depended on their ability to entertain their white masters.

 Resources